Your Data Journey Explained

 - If there are inconsistencies or gaps with the information checked (for example you may have recently changed your name), the organisation may wish to ask you additional questions in order to verify any inconsistencies.

-3. Your Marketing Data Journey
+3. Your Marketing Data Step by Step

 - When a property is listed for sale or rent, that information is made publicly available and is, in some cases, received by Equifax.
 Equifax provides this information to its clients who may use it to send relevant marketing communications to the property.
 For example, details of how the outgoing resident may want to migrate their broadband services, or offers to new residents on new broadband services.